sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 Make sure you've completed the first two parts of the tutorial.

-I'll assume that you still have all the files in place from the previous three exercises, contained in your `source` directory at the top level of your local clone of the `devops-toolkit` [repostitory](https://github.com/sloanahrens/devops-toolkit).
+I'll assume that you still have all the files in place from the previous two exercises, contained in your `source` directory at the top level of your local clone of the `devops-toolkit` [repostitory](https://github.com/sloanahrens/devops-toolkit).

 Your `source` directory should have at least the following structure: